zc16423/urban-mobility-directional-asymmetry/README.md

 ## Reproducibility Workflow

-1. Obtain the required data archive (see Data Availability).
+1. Prepare the required input datasets.
-2. Restore the archived files to the repository directory structure.
-3. Run the desired model-generation or figure-generation scripts.
+2. Run the desired model-generation or figure-generation scripts.
-4. Compare generated outputs with the published manuscript figures and summary tables.
+3. Compare generated outputs with the manuscript figures and summary tables.

 Because several intermediate datasets are large, users are encouraged to reproduce only the analyses relevant to their needs.